-Hid are the Saints of God ; Uncertified by high angelic sign ; Nor raiment soft, nor empire's golden rod Marks them divine.
-Theirs but the unbought air, earth's parent sod, And the sun's smile benign ;- Christ rears His throne within the secret heart, From the haughty world apart.
+HID are the Saints of God; Uncertified by high angelic sign; Nor raiment soft, nor empire's golden rod Marks them divine.
+Theirs but the unbought air, earth's parent sod, And the sun's smile benign;- Christ rears His throne within the secret heart, From the haughty world apart.

-They gleam amid the night, Chill sluggish mists stifling the heavenly ray; Fame chants the while,-old history trims his light, Aping the day ; In vain ! staid look, loud voice, and reason's might Forcing its learned way, Blind characters ! these aid us not to trace Christ and His princely race.
-Yet not all-hid from those Who watch to see ;- 'neath their dull guise of earth, Bright bursting gleams unwittingly disclose Their heaven-wrought birth.
-Meekness, love, patience, faith's serene repose ; And the soul's tutored mirth, Bidding the slow heart dance, to prove her power
+They gleam amid the night, Chill sluggish mists stifling the heavenly ray; Fame chants the while,-old history trims his light, Aping the day; In vain ! staid look, loud voice, and reason's might Forcing its learned way, Blind characters ! these aid us not to trace

-Hidden Saints.

-O'er self in its proud hour.
+Christ and His princely race.

+Yet not all-hid from those Who watch to see ;-'neath their dull guise of earth, Bright bursting gleams unwittingly disclose Their heaven-wrought birth.
+Meekness, love, patience, faith's serene repose ; And the soul's tutored mirth, Bidding the slow heart dance, to prove her power O'er self in its proud hour.
-These are the chosen few,

-The remnant fruit of largely-scattered grace.

-God sows in waste, to reap whom He foreknew

-Of man's cold race;

-Counting on wills perverse, in His clear view Of boundless time and space,

-He waits, by scant return for treasures given, To fill the thrones of heaven.
+These are the chosen few, The remnant fruit of largely-scattered grace.
+God sows in waste, to reap whom he foreknew Of man's cold race ; Counting on wills perverse, in His clear view Of boundless time and space, He waits, by scant return for treasures given, To fill the thrones of heaven.

-Lord ! who can trace but Thou The strife obscure, 'twixt sin's soul-thralling spe And Thy sharp Spirit, now quenched, reviving 1 Or who can tell,

-- Why pardon's seal stands sure on David's brow, Why Saul and Demas fell? - Oh ! lest our frail hearts in the annealing break, Help, for Thy mercy's sake !
+Lord ! who can trace but Thou The strife obscure, 'twixt sin's soul-thralling spell, And thy sharp Spirit, now quenched, reviving now ?
+Or who can tell, Why pardon's seal stands sure on David's brow, Why Saul and Demas fell ?
+Oh ! lest our frail hearts in the annealing break,